 Over the next few weeks while listening to my favorite music by Bach, I would immediately just just lose it.
 Really crying now.
 In the car, at home or anywhere.
 Sunglasses were now mandatory to cover my red eyes.

 I also started praying all the time.
 Why God??? where is my answer?
-I know the bible tells us all things work together for good yet I see no good in this but hte opposite.
+I know the bible tells us all things work together for good yet I see no good in this but the opposite.
 Was I being punished for my sins or was I cursed?

-You know I never notice if anyone stares or notices my son since to me he is flawless.
+You know I never notice if anyone stares or notices my son since to me he is flawless!

 Another surprise happened in early 2007.
 My wife was pregnant again and this time we were all happy thinking that when my wife and I are no longer here there will be a sibling to take care of Noah.
 YEA!
-Not so fast though as I received the same familiar call from Dr. Cross.
+Not so fast though as I received the same familiar call from our dear Dr. Cross.
 Guess what... another baby with Down Syndrome.
 We already knew her name would be Genev’e which means to” gush forth” which speaks of our overflowing joy.
 How could we not be overcome with rivers of joy at the news.
 When Genev’e was born they put her on the scale guess how much child number two weighed?
 Are you sitting down?
 She weighed 7.7 Lbs.
 God makes no mistakes.

 Visit our website at www.sandiegodownsyndrome.org also our Facebook page “San Diego Down Syndrome” and twitter page” SandiegoDownSyn” .
 YouTube search “Genev’e” to see a video of us too!

 I really hope you are encouraged by our story.